gbv/gbv-csl/README.md

 locale files into folder `styles` and `locales`, respectively, and a mirror of citeproc-php into folder `citeproc-php`.

-Then put the directory at a webserver with PHP >= 5.3 and open in your browser.
+Then put the directory at an Apache webserver with PHP >= 5.3 and open in your browser.
+On Ubuntu, one can install the required modules via:

+    sudo apt-get install apache2 libapache2-mod-php5

+Apache module `rewrite` must be enabled and module `alias` should be enabled.

 # Copyright and license